ShMcK/WebpackAngularDemos/Part3/README.md

 What a terrible way to start a blog post, but I'll stick with it.
 No regrets.

- In [Part 1]() & [Part 2]() we prepared setting up the project, all for this moment.
+ In [Part 1](http://shmck.com/webpack-angular-part-1) & [Part 2](http://shmck.com/webpack-angular-part-2) we prepared setting up the project, all for this moment.
 Let's take advantage of using Webpack & Angular for creating modular code.

-## 6 Ways to use Webpack Require with Angular
+## What is Required

 In this demo we'll keep it simple and make a navbar directive, looking at the different ways of using `require`.